alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 ## Step 2: Clean the data.

 My next step was to preview the data using the SQL query below.
 I could then review the columns and consider where to begin the cleaning process.
-It was then important to understand the purpose of my project and what I was cleaning the data for as this would have an impact of the data process.
-I had decided to use the data to create a simple visualisation that summarises the contents of the museum and so I would bear this in mind as I clean and analyse the data.
+It was then important to understand the purpose of my project and what I was cleaning the data for as this would have an impact on how I clean the data.
+I decided to use the data to create a simple visualisation that summarises the contents of the museum and so I would bear this in mind as I clean and analyse it.

 ```sql
 SELECT *